-There are endless options out there in terms of part-time education and surely one to suit your needs.
-Universities, Institutes of Technology, VEC’s, FAS, private college’s and various organisations throughout the country all run part time courses in some shape or form.
+There are numerous options out there in terms of part-time education.
+Universities, Institutes of Technology, ETB’s, private college’s and various organisations throughout the country all run part time courses in some shape or form.
 The first thing to do is to decide if you want to do a course purely for interest purposes, or to improve your CV and gain a qualification.

 Part time courses usually run for 6 – 10 weeks and cost in the region of 60 – 120 euro.
 Don’t despair if you’ve missed the last round, there will usually be other courses on offer again soon, and some organisations run classes all year round.

 If you are looking for a course to improve your skills or develop your career, there are also plenty of alternatives.
 Most Universities and Institutes of Technology offer adult and continuing education courses from Certificate to Degree and Post Graduate Level.
 In addition there are numerous private colleges throughout the country offering courses in anything from law to counselling to computing.